 2. Remove Trees and Shrubs from Around the House Speaking of gutters, trees, and shrubs too close to your home can brush up against them and cause damage during a windstorm.
 Foliage also can damage siding and creates access for an insect infestation.
 Trim foliage that brushes up your home to help prevent all of this.

 3. Inspect Caulking Around Doors and Windows Experts recommend replacing the caulk around windows and doors each spring, as cold temperatures can cause cracks, which lets air leak in and out of your home.
 Water also can get in where it shouldn't through cracked caulk.
 Help increase the energy efficiency of your home with this task.

-7. Look for Moisture in Basement and Crawl Space When you do get a good rain, look for leaks in your crawl space or basement that could turn into costly repairs.
-Also check regularly under bathrooms , the kitchen and laundry room to ensure pipes are intact.
+7. Look for Moisture in the Basement and Crawl Space When you do get a good rain, look for leaks in your crawl space or basement that could turn into costly repairs.
+Also check regularly under bathrooms, the kitchen, and the laundry room to ensure pipes are intact.

 8. Inspect Laundry Room Hoses for Cracking Your laundry room also can be a source of flooding.
 Check the water-supply hoses each spring for cracks.
 When replacing these hoses, install a new washer at the end instead of reusing an old one that might have clogs or wear.

 9. Inspect Grout in Bathroom Tiles Check your bathroom grout for discoloration and crumbling.
 Grout protects flooring, shower enclosures, and countertops from water damage, and it costs much less to replace than any of those items.

 10. Replace Batteries in Smoke and Carbon Monoxide Detectors If you did not replace the batteries in these important appliances when the clocks changed, a great reminder, by the way, do so as part of your spring maintenance.
 They should get fresh batteries twice a year, instead of when the chirping detector wakes you at 3 a.m.